-- NoMa’s first new park, Swampoodle Park, is expected to open in spring 2018 and will feature a dog park and children’s playground.
+- NoMa’s first new park, Swampoodle Park, opened in November 2018 and features a dog park and children’s play space.

-- NoMa is home to the only underpass art parks in DC which feature suspended light installations that are responsive to the surrounding environment.
+- NoMa is home to the only underpass art parks in DC, which features sculptural light installations that respond to the surrounding environment.